OUR HISTORY

 Old rum

 The first ageing cellar built in 1946 was completed over time by five others, bearing the names of members of the Clément family.
-Home to more than 12,000 aging barrels, Rhum Clément is now the leading producer of aged rum in Martinique.
+Home to more than 12,000 ageing barrels, Rhum Clément is now the leading producer of aged rum in Martinique.

 1973